Guzaarish (film): Filming

 Among the many stunts shot there was a particular sequence in which Roshan had to dance using a large transparent ball as a property.
 The actor said that he had trained the hardest to practice spin in one of the dance sequence.
 Roshan said, "I trained for a month.
 It was not a long piece of dance but there was lot of jazz ballet where I was required to spin as there is a ball in my hand and I am playing with it as well as dancing.
 None of my songs up till now have spin because I am very bad at it."
 The cinematographer of the movie Sudeep Chatterjee was asked to interpret the script completely so that Bhansali could understand his perception too.
 Praising his director to be very open and cooperative Chatterjee acknowledged in an interview about Bhansali's penchant for closed spaces.
 He said that his main challenge was to make the scenes look different though the protagonist is locked in a single room.
 To make these differences the lighting was adjusted such that one sees the room in twilight, at night, during the day, in early morning.
 The camera was made always mobile to counter Ethan's stillness.
 Slightly mobile things were deliberately kept always around Ethan like a fluttering curtain, a fish bowl on Ethan's night stand which according to the cinematographer mocked at his stillness all the time.

 To enhance the intensity between his characters, Bhansali wanted a correctly intense reference point for Hrithik and Aishwarya's feelings and conversations.
 Bhansali said that he thought the sentiment of thwarted passion and smothered intensity of star-crossed lovers in Romeo & Juliet expressed his protagonists' inexpressible feelings very well.

-When asked about the preparation she did for the film, actor Aishwarya Rai said in an interview that both herself and the director Bhansali ".. just like to walk randomly around the sets and "feel".
+When asked about the preparation she did for the film, actress Aishwarya Rai Bachchan said in an interview that both herself and the director Bhansali ".. just like to walk randomly around the sets and "feel".
 Sometimes I sit quietly and gaze into space or the ground and he captures all that.
 In fact, the poster picture with me looking away was taken like that.
 I was looking at the ground, lost in deep thought and he clicked it and told me that he was putting it on his poster.
 He knows when I am ready to do a scene, when I am in character, and the like.
 For instance, I delayed going on the set by two days and he did not say anything.
 He called me on the set and said we would start shooting in five days.
 On the second day, I tried hair, make-up, and costume.
 He told me I was ready to give my first shot and indeed, I was."
 About the script Bhansali said that he had worked on the script for 18 months and says, "My film is mainstream in terms of budgets, cast and audience and I had to make sure that I did not hurt anyone but evoked a debate."